ElCrisLWH/Example-Mod-1.17.1/README.md

-This README will present the repository, how to set it up and how to run it.
+This README will present the repository and how to use it.

 # Example Mod